INTERNSHIPS

 • Education Intern – Sealaska Heritage Institute (Juneau, AK)

-• Indian Child Welfare Act (ICWA) Legal Intern – Tlingit & Haida (SE Alaska, Anchorage, or WA State)
+• Indian Child Welfare Act (ICWA) Intern – Tlingit & Haida (Anchorage or Juneau, AK)

 • Storytelling & Engagement Intern Sustainable Southeast Partnership (Remote/SE Alaska)